 These plans can help cover individual, family, and short term healthcare costs.

-Illinois individual health insurance is a type of coverage you purchase if you are only covering yourself or family.
-You can choose to get insurance coverage through a private exchange like AHiX, directly from the insurance company, HealthCare.gov, your employer, or apply for social insurance like Medicare or Medicaid.
-Under the new Medicaid Expansion, individuals over 65 years old who are up to 138% of the federal poverty level may qualify.
+Illinois individual health insurance is a type of coverage you purchase if you are only covering yourself or your family.
+You can choose to get insurance coverage through a private exchange like AHiX, directly from the insurance company, HealthCare.gov, your employer, or a social insurance plan like Medicare or Medicaid.
+Under the new Medicaid Expansion, individuals under 65 years old who are up to 138% of the federal poverty level may qualify.

-Under qualified plans, individuals can expect these average costs of premiums in Illinois (Age 40, Zip code 61525):
+For ACA qualified plans, individuals can expect these average costs of premiums in Illinois (Age 40, Zip code 61525):

 Alternatively, you could consider non-qualified plans.
-These plans still offer substantial coverage, with specifics varying by the policy.
+These plans still offer substantial coverage, with limits varying by the policy.
 Find out the lowest cost for non-qualified insurance near you.

 Illinois family health insurance is ideal for families with at least one spouse and dependent.
 You can purchase qualified and non-qualified plans through AHiX Marketplace.
 You can also get coverage from your employer.
 Medicare is intended for seniors 65 years and older, so these are not viable options for families.
 If you're family income is less than 138% of the 2020 federal poverty level ($42,338 for a family of 5), you may qualify for Medicaid.

-Here are the average costs of qualified premiums for Illinois families with children under 26 years old:
+Here are the average costs of qualified premiums for Illinois families (Age 40) with children under 26 years old: